(gad oh FOS ve set)

 • Hypersensitivity reactions: Hypersensitivity, including anaphylactic reactions (rare), may occur; appropriate equipment (eg, ventilator) and emergency medications (eg, epinephrine) should be available during use.
 Delayed reactions may also occur (within several hours of administration).
 Patients with a history of allergic reactions and/or bronchial asthma may be at an increased risk for developing hypersensitivity reactions; use caution in these patients.

-• Nephrogenic systemic fibrosis: [U.S. Boxed Warning]: Gadolinium-based contrast agent (GBCA) exposure may increase the risk for nephrogenic systemic fibrosis (NSF) in patients with renal impairment; avoid use unless GBCA enhanced imaging is essential for diagnostic purposes.
+• Nephrogenic systemic fibrosis: [US Boxed Warning]: Gadolinium-based contrast agent (GBCA) exposure may increase the risk for nephrogenic systemic fibrosis (NSF) in patients with renal impairment; avoid use unless GBCA enhanced imaging is essential for diagnostic purposes.
 The risk is highest in patients with acute kidney injury or chronic, severe renal disease (GFR <30 mL/minute/1.73 m2).
-The risk appears lower in patients with moderate, chronic renal disease (GFR 30-59 mL/minute/1.73 m2) and little, if any, in patients with mild, chronic renal disease (GFR 60-89 mL/minute/1.73 m2).
-NSF, a potentially fatal disease, affects the skin, muscle, and internal organs and can occur days to months after exposure.
-All patients should be screened for renal dysfunction prior to administration; estimate GFR in patients at risk for chronic renal disease (diabetes, hypertension, age >60 years).
+The risk appears lower in patients with moderate, chronic renal disease (GFR 30 to 59 mL/minute/1.73 m2) and little, if any, in patients with mild, chronic renal disease (GFR 60 to 89 mL/minute/1.73 m2).
+NSF, a potentially fatal disease, affects the skin, muscle, and internal organs.
+All patients should be screened for renal dysfunction prior to administration; estimate GFR in patients at risk for chronic renal disease (diabetes, chronic hypertension, age >60 years).
 In patients at risk of NSF, do not exceed the recommended dosage and allow sufficient time (ie, several half-lives) for elimination prior to readministration (avoidance of readministration is preferred).
 In patients receiving hemodialysis, consider prompt initiation of hemodialysis following administration.

 • QTc prolongation: Rare cases of QTc prolongation have been observed with gadofosveset use.
 Data from pooled safety studies have demonstrated that the administration of gadofosveset resulted in minimal changes to the QTc interval as compared to placebo (means of 2.8 msec and 3.2 msec respectively).
 Consider baseline and follow up ECG in patients at increased risk of arrhythmias due to QTc prolongation (eg, underlying cardiac disease, concurrent medications).
 Patients should be monitored for at least 1 hour after the administration of gadofosveset.